Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Singular antecedents
   + Do not use "they" or "their" when the subject is singular.
   + To avoid gender choice, turn to a plural.

+## Unit 3 Punctuation

+### 3.1 Experiment with punctuation

++ Our friends the dash, colon, semicolon, and parenthesis...
+Use them to vary sentence structure.